paragliding training center

 Reduce all torque value by 50-60% with screws made of aluminum or short threads into aluminum, reduce torque by 70% or more with

-screws into plastic.
 WARNING: button head screws and studs CANNOT be torqued like ordinary screws.
-The correct torque is very
+Use 30-40% or less torque on

 head or the nuts holding on a flywheel.
 Sufficient torque also prevents fasteners from loosening.
 Fasteners on aircraft engines cannot